cesar-douady/open-lmake/doc/src/intro.md

 - In `TestSuiteExpansion` targets, there is a `*` after `Test`.
   This a so-called 'star-stem'.
   It means that a single execution of the job generates files with diferent values for this star-stem.
-- for Python `cmd` (when it is a function), targets, deps and stems are accessible as global variables.
+- for python `cmd` (when it is a function), targets, deps and stems are accessible as global variables.
   Star-stems are not defined (they would be meaningless) and the corresponding targets are functions instead of variables: you must pass the star-stems as arguments.

 Special notes on content based up-to-date definition: